cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     (39 numbers within around 1 minute; 40 numbers within around 5 minutes).
   - Even much more faster are heuristic algorithms, like the ones implemented in JCT.
 They normally don't find an optimal result, but a very good one.
-    Best known results up to almost n=400 are delivered with the game now.
+    Best known results up to n=404 are delivered with the game now.
-    All known values can be shown in a table now.
+    All known values can be shown in a table.
   - If the Number Shark calculates optional results (which can last very long), then you now can restart using stored pre-calculations.